 The National Energy Efficient Building Project (NEEBP) commenced in 2012 with the aim of supporting consumers, government and industry to achieve better energy efficiency in new buildings, renovations and additions.

-The NEEBP is led by the Government of South Australia’s Department of State Development and is co-funded by all Australian states and territories through the Council of Australian Governments (COAG) Energy Council.
+The NEEBP is led by the Government of South Australia’s Department for Energy and Mining and is co-funded by all Australian states and territories through the Council of Australian Governments (COAG) Energy Council.

 In 2015, the COAG Energy Council agreed to a National Energy Productivity Plan, which recognises that improving our national energy productivity will be important in delivering greater value from the energy that Australians use.
 This will also help consumers manage their energy costs and reduce Australia’s greenhouse gas emissions.
 As part of this plan, the Council will continue supporting the NEEBP.